krzentner/language-world/data/text-davinci-003-old/basic_md/plate-slide-back-side-0.md

+The robot should perform the following steps:
-    - When the robot's gripper is not above the plate, the robot should put gripper above plate.
+    - When the robot's gripper is not vertically aligned with the plate, the robot should put gripper above plate.
-    - When the robot's gripper is not near the plate, the robot should move gripper near plate.
+    - When the plate is not left of the robot's gripper and plate is not forward aligned with the robot's gripper, the robot should grab plate.
-    - When the robot's gripper is near the plate, the robot should slide plate back sideways.
+    - When the robot's gripper is forward aligned with the plate and the plate is not horizontally aligned with target, the robot should align plate to target.
-    - When the plate is near the target location, the robot should slide plate into the target location.
+    - When plate is horizontally aligned with target, the robot should move plate to target.